bobburiH/drf_easyview/README.md

 - Seamless integration with Django and Django REST Framework
 - Customizable options for fine-grained control over API behavior

-Get started with Django EasyView today and streamline your API development workflow!
+Get started with DRF EasyView today and streamline your API development workflow!

 # Django DRF Package

 ## Overview
 The Django DRF Package is a convenient package designed to simplify the integration of Django and Django Rest Framework (DRF).
-It provides tools and utilities that automate common tasks, such as model registration with the admin site, generation of serializers and viewsets, and setup of URL patterns for API endpoints.
+It provides tools and utilities that automate common tasks, such as model registration with generation of serializers and viewsets, and setup of URL patterns for API endpoints.

 ## Installation
 To install the Django DRF Package, follow these steps:

-1. Clone the package repository from [GitHub](https://github.com/bobburiH/django_easyview).
+1. Clone the package repository from [GitHub](https://github.com/bobburiH/drf_easyview).
-2. Copy the contents of the `django_easyview` folder to your project directory.
+2. Copy the contents of the `drf_easyview` folder to your project directory.
-3. Add `'django_easyview'` to the `INSTALLED_APPS` list in your project's settings file.
+3. Add `'drf_easyview'` to the `INSTALLED_APPS` list in your project's settings file.
 4. Include the package's URLs in your project's `urls.py` file:

         from django.urls import include, path

         urlpatterns = [
             # ... other URL patterns
-            path('easyview/', include('django_easyview.urls')),
+            path('easyview/', include('drf_easyview.urls')),
         ]

 ## Usage